Joan Kerr: Biography

 From 1978 forward, Kerr joined and served on committees for the Art Association of Australia and New Zealand (AAANZ), the Australasian Victorian Studies Association, the National Trust for the Australian Capital Territory, and the Royal Australian Historical Society.
 She was working as a postdoctoral fellow at ANU, tutoring and lecturing in the History Department there and lecturing in the School of the Built Environment at the University of Canberra.
 In 1980, she co-authored, with James Broadbent Gothick Taste in the Colony of New South Wales.
 Kerr was offered a lectureship in 1981 at the Power Institute of Fine Arts and that same year she was made a member of the National Trust of Australia's Architectural Advisory Panel.
 Increasingly aware of women's contributions to Australia's cultural heritage, in 1982, Kerr published with Hugh Falkus, From Sydney Cove to Duntroon: a family album of early life in Australia and in 1983, she produced Edmund Thomas Blacket (1817–1883): Our Great Victorian Architect.
 By the mid-1980s Kerr was a major figure in not only teaching about Australia's art and architectural history, but in how that cultural heritage should be preserved.

 Her work on the book with Falkus brought her an awareness of how little was known about Australia's artists and led her to compile her magnum opus, the Dictionary of Australian Artists: Painters, Sketchers, Photographers and Engravers to 1870.
 Using both professional and amateur researchers, Kerr spent thirteen years working on the project, which contained nearly 2500 entries, when it was published by Oxford University Press in 1992.

 Kerr was elected a fellow of the Australian Academy of the Humanities in 1993 and in the mid-1990s, took a position at the University of New South Wales, as a research professor of art history.
-She taught art history and theory at the College of Fine Arts (CoFA) from 1994–97.
+She taught art history and theory at the College of Fine Arts (CoFA) from 1994 to 1997.
 She and J. S. Kerr were co-recipients of the 1995 National Trust senior heritage award.
 In 1997, when the ANU launched a program in the Centre for Cross-Cultural Research on Australian art, she returned to their employ.
 She published Past Present (1999), an anthology of essays on Australia's feminist artists and that same year a catalog, Artists and Cartoonists in Black and White about the cultural contributions of cartoonists.

 In 2003, Kerr became the second woman granted an honorary life membership to the Royal Australian Historical Society for her cultural contributions.
 Shortly thereafter, she was diagnosed with cancer.